-Q: How long it takes to connect a new electricity service?
+Q: How long does it take to connect a new electricity service?

-A: Usually takes 2 hours to connect and electricity service, we have seen many cases that in a matter of 30 minutes, the power is on.
+A: Usually takes 2 hours to connect and electricity service, we have seen many cases where in a matter of 30 minutes, the power is on.
 However, there are exceptions.
-In some cases, the account and address need further review, more human interaction to complete an order.
+In some cases, the account and address need further review, and more human interaction to complete an order.

 Q: What is the information required for a prepaid energy service?

-A: It's very simple; name, address, email, date of birth.
+A: It's very simple; name, address, cell phone number (working), email, and date of birth.

 Q: Is it really no deposit required to start electricity service?

 A: Indeed, it is.
 The money paid is to buy energy (kilowatts) in advance.
 It is like buying credits for electricity that you will use in the future days.

 Q: How long can $40 of electricity last?

 A: It all depends on each residence.
 Everyone uses their electricity in a different way.
 A large 4-bedroom house will use much more electricity than a single-bedroom apartment.
 I suggest calculating how much you use in a month and then you will see how many days your $40 will last.